 It’s kind of a steep curve though: Looking at the Zissou illustrations for Life Aquatic.
 I like them, but they are from a long time ago.
 Maybe I plateaued.
 Maybe that was the summit of my ability.

 Or the Darjeeling Limited DVD cover.
-That’s one of my favourite drawings and was a real test.
+That’s one of my favorite drawings and was a real test.
 I don’t draw well large, and that thing had so many — there’s some stuff about perspective that’s always kind of tricky, because it usually looks fake, but there’s a lot of textures crammed into a tiny space.
-I think I have the amateur’s fear of adding paint, so I always water it down more than well-informed people usually do … just keep painting … very thin, reluctant layers … and you get about thirty of those thin, reluctant layers before suddenly there’s an actual square of colour.
+I think I have the amateur’s fear of adding paint, so I always water it down more than well-informed people usually do … just keep painting … very thin, reluctant layers … and you get about thirty of those thin, reluctant layers before suddenly there’s an actual square of color.
 That’s probably something I need to work on.
 I forget now if I answered your question.
 Did I answer your question?
 That was a long answer.

-G: I find it very funny that you started with watercolour, because it’s a very unforgiving medium.
+G: I find it very funny that you started with watercolor, because it’s a very unforgiving medium.
 Most people learn to work their way up using negative space, so I suppose that gouache would be a lovely and more forgiving way to go, as it has more opacity.
-It’s hilarious that you ended up watering it down like watercolours anyways … I guess you know what you like.
+It’s hilarious that you ended up watering it down like watercolors anyways … I guess you know what you like.

 G: That’s right, it has an absence.

 E: And you know what?
 It’s difficult.
 I didn’t know how to artfully use it, or have the kind of temperament to make something beautiful simply, to do it skillfully … Some people know how to lay down a masking layer, slap on a wash of color, use an eraser to lift the masking up afterwards … this kind of magic … Maybe it’s just not the kind of drawing I do.
 That sounds charitable.